Parotid gland: Structure

-Capsule of the parotid gland is formed from the investing layer of the deep cervical fascia.
-It is supplied by great auricular nerve.
+A capsule of the parotid gland is formed from the investing layer of the deep cervical fascia.
+It is supplied by the great auricular nerve.
 The fascia splits to enclose the gland.
 This splitting occurs between the angle of the mandible and the mastoid process.
-The superficial lamina (parotidomassetric fascia) is thick and is attached to zygomatic arch.
-The deep lamina is thin and is attached to styloid process, tympanic plate and the ramus of the mandible.
-The part of deep lamina extending between the styloid process and the mandible is thickened to form stylomastoid ligament.
-The stylomandibular ligament separates parotid gland from the superficial lobe of the submandibular gland.
+The superficial lamina (parotidomassetric fascia) is thick and is attached to the zygomatic arch.
+The deep lamina is thin and is attached to the styloid process, tympanic plate, and the ramus of the mandible.
+The part of the deep lamina extending between the styloid process and the mandible is thickened to form a stylomastoid ligament.
+The stylomandibular ligament separates the parotid gland from the superficial lobe of the submandibular gland.